sme777/CWAS/README.md

 The script can be ran with the command `python3 breakdown.py {filename of file containing sequences for all genes} {filename of file containing cancer specific genes} {number of desired sequences per output file}`.
 The script will generate a directory `fasta_files` which will contain the many smaller files.

-### `web.py`
+### Setting up `web.py`

-`web.py` is a selenium script that uploads `fasta` files into the DeepSEA website, waits for the analysis to finish and downloads the results archive compressed file (`tar.gz` format). `web.py` makes a few assumption, some of which would have already been handled for you if you followed the suggetsed pipeline and ran `script.py` to generate the `fasta` files.
+`web.py` is a Python script that uses selenium webdriver to upload `fasta` files into the DeepSEA website, wait for the analysis to finish and download the results archive compressed file (`tar.gz` format). `web.py` makes a few assumption, some of which would have already been handled for you if you followed the suggetsed pipeline and ran `script.py` to generate the `fasta` files.

 #### Setting up Local Environment